Yay, you’re here!

 Grab some tea.
 Get comfy.
 Pull up a chair.
 I have so much to tell you…

-I’m Stacy Fisher-Gunn, a down-to-earth dietitian and self-care coach who teaches over-functioning women how to weave self-care into their busy lives without feeling guilty about it.
+I’m Stacy Fisher-Gunn, a down-to-earth dietitian and self-care designer who teaches individuals and organizations how to weave self-care into their daily routines — without feeling guilty about it.

 Fun Facts About Me